Urban EnvironmentToday, more than half of the world population

 culture and knowledge in urban agglomerations, both their spatial and social fabric are subject to overproportional stress.

 In order to account for this global development, new concepts are needed that address the overall

 process of knowledge production in society.
 Especially art universities are predestined to formulate these new, distinct perspectives

 on the inherent logic of cities and the corresponding dynamics of their processes.
 Artistic research can generate links between

-expertise and the problems posed by the urban realm.
-The University of Applied Arts Vienna (Angewandte) has therefore implemented
+multifaceted disciplinary expertise and the problems posed by the urban realm.
+The University of Applied Arts Vienna (Angewandte)

-context of Vienna initially forms both the field of work and the scale for the realisation of the individual projects.
+with the urban context of Vienna initially forms both the field of work and the scale for the realisation of the individual

-goals.
-The programme places the respective (study) project at the centre of an international teaching environment constituted
+these ambitious goals.
+The programme places the respective (study) project at the centre of an international teaching environment

 tailored to the respective project’s requirements and are involved in its development.
 The objective of the programme is to

 integrate diverse disciplinary expertise when dealing with the complexity of urban systems.
 To this end, it is not theoretical